evanfalcinelli/ChildSafetyGame/team.md

 -	Main source of communication among team members will be Slack
 -	Try to check Slack at least twice a day (weekends included)
 -	If there is a no response from a team member; other members will decide on the best action, and they might move on
+-   If a member has a busy week, he should notify the team during the team meeting so that everyone is update and assignment load can be adjusted (if needed)
+-   Always utilize the Slack to ask for help and give assignment updates so everyone is on the page

 ## Coding Style